-IDI Award for Universal Design
+IDI Award 2023: Universal Design Category Winner

-IDI Awards 2022: Universal Design Category Winner
+IDI Award 2022: Universal Design Category Winner

 The IDI Awards took place in The Marker Hotel on Thursday the 17th November 2022.
 The winner of the Universal Design Category was Rachel Copley McQuillan & Stina Sandström of Bureau Bonanza with their design of The Douglas Hyde website.

 Screengrab of the Welcome Page of the Douglas Hyde Website

 The Douglas Hyde website and all other communications platforms have a clear editorial structure that allows for tiered levels of engagement with an information system using headings, sub-heads, introductory paragraph-styles, ‘read more’ tags.
 The website structure goes from engaging and welcoming to descriptive and informative to academic and critical.